snazzyandy/tidy_tuesday/CHDS Analysis/README.md

 ## Structure of this Github Directory
+**CHDS Analysis.rmd** The R-Markdown script used to generate this analysis **CHDS-Analysis.html** HMTL output of the analysis in narative format (Would like to make this a bookdown or web output in the future)

 **Data**: Contains raw CSV's Used in this analysis

 **Figures**: Contains images used to generate the by RMD script to generate the HTML file